Aligned with ISO 31000

 The repeating process

 Four steps.
 Repeated each period.
-Each cycle builds better calibration.
+Each cycle builds better calibration — and each cycle makes the next one faster and more accurate.

 1